AdobeDocs/audience-manager.en/help/using/features/administration/usage-limits.md

 ## ID Mapping Limits {#id-mapping-limits}

 The table below lists the [ID mapping](../../integration/sending-audience-data/batch-data-transfer-explained/id-sync-http.md) limits for device IDs.
-Once an ID reaches any of the limits below, Audience Manager adds new ID mappings based on a [!DNL FIFO] (first in, first out) logic, by removing the oldest stored ID mapping, and adding the new one.
+Once an ID reaches any of the limits below, Audience Manager adds new ID mappings based on a FIFO (first in, first out) logic, by removing the oldest stored ID mapping, and adding the new one.
 Refer to [Index of IDs](../../reference/ids-in-aam.md) in Audience Manager for details on the IDs supported by Audience Manager.

 |ID Mapping | Maximum Limit |
 |-----------|-------------- |